mguery/resume/index.md

 ## [Hands-on Projects]

-- Designed a custom VPC using [the AWS Console, CloudFormation, and Terraform](https://github.com/mguery/aws-projects#project-build-a-vpc-with-cloudformation)
+- Designed a [custom VPC using CloudFormation](https://github.com/mguery/aws-projects#project-build-a-vpc-with-cloudformation), launched an EC2 instance as a Bastion Host and connected to a PostgreSQL database with SSH tunneling
 - Created a [continuous delivery pipeline](https://github.com/mguery/aws-elastic-beanstalk-express-js-sample) with Elastic Beanstalk, Codebuild, CodePipeline
 - Created a [Lambda function, SQS queue, and Event trigger](https://github.com/mguery/terraform/tree/main/aws/dev-env) with Terraform
 - Launched and configured a [WordPress instance](https://github.com/mguery/resume/blob/gh-pages/lightsail-wordpress.png) with Amazon Lightsail